Loading the player...

 Hours of study

-- Reading the unit materials and key readings on each of the 15 topics covered in the unit
+- Reading the unit materials and key readings on each of the weekly topics covered in the unit

-- Preparing for and submitting the written assignment, worth 80% of the module mark
+- Preparing for and submitting the written assignments

 - Contributing to online discussion and activities.